Adopted by President’s Cabinet 8/9/23; 7/29/24 AE

 • Formal – More severe offenses classified as Major Violations.

-3. The AVP or designee will assign the Report to a Conduct Officer for investigation.
+3. The Title IX Coordinator or designee will assign the Report to a Conduct Officer for investigation.

 2. Informal Conduct Resolution Process for Minor Violations